guzuligo/CFG-Schedule-for-Automatic1111-SD/README.md

 T: total steps
 e: (1-t/T) which is current ETA
 d: denoising strength
+pi:pi
 cfg: initial CFG
 math: The python math module

+Available functions:
+-From python: min, max, pow, abs -x(value,min,max,multiply)
+  This will take value and make it 0 when <=min, and make it 1 when >=max.
+Then, multiply result by last argumant.
+  If multiply is less than 0, the range becomes 1 to 0 instead

 I've tried the following function on 58 steps and it is giving good results: